 Volunteer Management System

-Master Gardeners: Remember, in order to retain your certification you need to log a minimum of 20 volunteer hours and 10 continuing education hours in VMS (this change became effective as of 01/01/2025).
-Interns and students must enter their volunteer and continuing education hours in VMS.
-Your VMS hours should be updated within seven days of service*.
-This allows the Guadalupe Texas A&M AgriLife Office to report accurate hours, which helps sustain our program and provides sustenance for grants.
+Master Gardeners: Please remember, in order to retain your certification you need to log a minimum of 20 volunteer hours and 10 continuing education hours in VMS (this change was announced in early 2024, and became effective as of 01/01/2025).

-To access the system, please go to: https://vms.texasmg.org/sec_
+To access the VMS system, please go to: https://vms.texasmg.org/sec_

 Training Guides to Print or Download